With Hogwarts Legacy, you’ll have the chance to enter the Harry Potter universe and experience your very own magical adventure.

 In March 2022, a PlayStation State of Play dedicated to Hogwarts Legacy showed eager fans 14 minutes of gameplay on the PS5.
 Covering everything from character creation and combat, to classes and exploration, the gameplay is the best look at Hogwarts Legacy we've had so far.

 The first Hogwarts Legacy trailer was shown off at Sony's September 2020 PS5 price and release date reveal.
 It gave us a peek at the game's environments, with fantastical creatures, plenty of wand-action, and hints at a mysterious power that your character holds...

 Hogwarts Legacy is an RPG set in an immersive, open-world.
-Set in the wizarding world of the 1800s, Hogwarts Legacy might sound distant from the familiarity of the books and films but fans of the Harry Potter series have been assured that the game will be "firmly rooted in the Harry Potter universe".
+Taking you to the wizarding world of the 1800s, Hogwarts Legacy is creating some distance between itself and the familiarity of the books and films but fans of the Harry Potter series have been assured that the game will be "firmly rooted in the Harry Potter universe".
 The developer says it's aiming to "chart new territory by creating fresh ways for fans to immerse themselves in the wizarding world".

-There's an original main story that runs through Hogwarts Legacy, just in case you were worried that the game would let you loose in the school with no direction.
+There's an original main story that runs through Hogwarts Legacy, just in case you were worried that the game would let you loose in the school with absolutely no adventure whatsoever.